KnpLabs/DoctrineBehaviors/README.md

 ### geocodable

-Geocodable Provides extensions to Postrges platform in order to work with cube and earthdistance extensions.
+Geocodable Provides extensions to PostgreSQL platform in order to work with cube and earthdistance extensions.

 It allows you to query entities based on geographical coordinates.
 It also provides an easy entry point to use 3rd party libraries like the exellent [geocoder](https://github.com/willdurand/Geocoder) to transform addresses into latitude and longitude.